egnor/wt32-eth01/README.md

 There are multiple revisions of the device -- I've seen "V1.2" and "V1.4" on the silkscreen, and the trace routing does differ -- but the differences are unknown.
 You can get it with or without pin headers pre-soldered on.

-Finally, there's a [schematic floating around](WT32_ETH01_V2.schematic.pdf).
-Its provenance and accuracy are unknown, but it's been helpful to me.
+Finally, WT hosts a [page of resources](https://wiki.wireless-tag.com/docs/en/WT32-ETH01/board_resources.html) including a [schematic](WT32_ETH01_V1.4.schematic.pdf) which has been helpful to me.

 ## TODO

 - Post KiCad files for ~footprints~, breakout boards, and programming connectors
-- Discussion of issues reported elsewhere?